-The Company currently operates with a standing Audit Committee, consisting of Douglas E. Eacrett, Greg Burnett and Malcolm F. Clay, a Compensation Committee, consisting of Richard F. Clement Jr., Douglas E.

-Eacrett and Malcolm F. Clay and a Disclosure Committee, consisting of Wallace Mays, Richard F. Clement Jr., Greg Burnett and Thomas A. Doyle.
-In the event that John Dustan is elected as a director at the Meeting, Mr. Dustan will replace Mr. Burnett on the Audit Committee.
+The Company currently operates with a standing Audit Committee, consisting of Douglas Eacrett, John Dustan and Malcolm Clay, a Compensation Committee, consisting of Richard F. Clement, Jr., Douglas Eacrett and Malcolm Clay and a Disclosure Committee, consisting of Richard F. Clement, Jr., Greg Burnett and Thomas A. Doyle.